 • Only Remote Desktop (RDP) can be used to access the company’s data.

-• Workstation installed locally without mapped drive
+• Workstation installed locally without a mapped drive

 • Switch from a Single User License to a Multiple User License